The most common questions that most survivors start asking themselves after getting out of a narcissistic relationship are:

 Never EVER forget that NONE of this was your fault.
 You cannot blame yourself for the choices you made when you were under their spell.
 How could you have seen the demon behind the mask that they put on for you?

-Lately, I have been going through a rough patch myself and have had these questions swarming my mind constantly.
+Lately, I have been going through a rough patch myself and have had these questions swarming my mind always.
 How could you not feel at least some sort of guilt for everything?
 I began to feel guilty for all of the pain and suffering I put my friends and family under, the terrible choice I thought I was making for myself, how I let myself ignore my instincts and all the many red flags that kept popping up and couldn’t understand how I couldn’t clearly see what everyone else was seeing.

 No matter how many times my friends or family vocalized their true feelings towards my relationship with my narcissist, I was still controlled by my narcissist, Alex, and didn’t want to hear their truths.
 It hurt me deeply to hear all the people I cared about talk so badly about someone I thought I loved.
-However, it also validated my own concerns with the relationship that I kept to myself deep down.
-It was the turning point for me to force myself to step back and truly look at my relationship.
+However, it also validated my concerns with the relationship that I kept to myself deep down.
+It was the turning point for me to force myself to step back and honestly look at my relationship.
 My true self did hear their cries to help me see the truth, but Alex was also talking in the other ear, discrediting anyone that would try to talk badly about him.

-How could any survivor blame themselves for not listening to the cries of the ones who truly care about them when narcissists have SO much control over their minds.
+How could any survivor blame themselves for not listening to the cries of the ones who genuinely care about them when narcissists have SO much control over their minds.
 You cannot put that blame on you.
 Narcissists know how to discredit everyone other than themselves, and at that point, the narcissist is the only one who makes your decisions for you.
 You don’t have your agency anymore.

 When I was with Alex, he was my first serious boyfriend in a long time.
 I was completely inexperienced with serious, adult relationships.
-The last true boyfriend I had was back in high school, almost 6 years before then.
-I didn’t know what was normal or not normal in relationships anymore, especially when the relationship became so serious.
+The last true boyfriend I had was back in high school, almost six years before then.
+I didn’t know what was healthy or not in relationships anymore, especially when the relationship became so serious.
 I didn’t know if it was normal to have to make so many accommodations for someone you love.
 Was it normal that I had to defend him so often to everyone else?
 Was it normal that I would have to lose so much of myself for him?
 Was it normal that I would have to force myself to do things I didn’t want to do because it would make him happy?
-Was it normal to not seem to get much in return, or am I just not noticing the very few things he would actually do for me?
+Was it normal to not seem to get much in return, or am I just not noticing the very few things he would do for me?

 Some survivors have stuck with their narcissist long enough to marry them, and even have children with them.
 Not all narcissists are as diabolical as the worst kind that I typically write about.
 Some narcissists only bring out their nasty sides in certain situations.
 You may not have seen all of the signs that I have mentioned before because they don’t have all of the qualities of a typical narcissist, or your narcissist was very good at hiding them.
 It is NOT your fault for staying with them long enough to get children intertwined in everything.
 Marriage and dating are different.
-With marriage, people expect you to put more effort into saving the marriage.
-Especially when you have children involved.
-I’m proud of all of you who have tried to make things work in your marriage when things seem to never get better, especially when you are selflessly doing it for your children.
+With marriage, people expect you to put more effort into saving the marriage, especially when you have children involved.
+I’m proud of all of you who have tried to make things work in your marriage when things seem never to get better, especially when you are selflessly doing it for your children.
 However, if you notice more and more narcissistic tendencies in your spouse, it may be better for you and your children to get out of that situation.
-No one would blame you for leaving someone who can never own up for their mistakes, constantly lie to make them seem like the hero instead of the villain, not treat you with the love and respect you are due, or any other evil narcissistic qualities.
+No one would blame you for leaving someone who can never own up for their mistakes, always lie to make them seem like the hero instead of the villain, not treat you with love and respect you are due, or any other evil narcissistic qualities.

 Your kids will still get all the love they need and deserve from you!
 You will be able to control more than you were able to before in your marriage, and therefore make life better for your kids.
-Don’t blame yourself at all for “putting them into this terrible situation”.
+Don’t blame yourself at all for “putting them into this terrible situation.”
 How were you supposed to know?
 Narcissists are master manipulators.